About RUPI

 Jeff Couillard

-Jeff Couillard (he/him) holds an M.A. in Environmental Management from Royal Roads University and is the founder and chief facilitator at Attainability Group, a small consulting firm dedicated to building incredible teams of professionals in organizations big and small in a wide range of sectors.
+Jeff Couillard holds an M.A. in Environmental Management from Royal Roads University and is the founder and chief facilitator at Attainability Group, a small consulting firm dedicated to building incredible teams of professionals in organizations big and small in a wide range of sectors.

 Attainability Group focuses on bringing Right Use of Power™ principles into organizations

-better client outcomes.
+to improve employee engagement, develop leadership capacity, and achieve better client outcomes.
 From team development to conflict resolution, leading multi-disciplinary teams of professionals tackling the complex issues of addiction and mental health, to sharing stories on the TEDx stage, Jeff is focused on creating highly functional individuals, teams, and communities.

 Farzin Farzad

-Farzin Farzad (he/him) is an Organizational Justice practitioner with experience in higher education, trade associations, local government, and the private sector.
+Farzin Farzad is an Organizational Justice practitioner with experience in higher education, trade associations, local government, and the private sector.
 Holding two master’s degrees in international affairs and diplomacy as well as a certificate in conflict resolution skills, Farzin leverages his unique academic background, extensive travel experience, and experiential knowledge to provide comprehensive, thought-provoking local and global approaches to his work.

 In addition to training and education programs, Farzin is a seasoned project manager with expertise in developing strategies that build equitable workplace environments and government services, as well as build internal capacity.